 Yellowstone is known for extremely cold winters, but it can get really hot there in summer.
-Despite high altitude, we experienced temperatures above 80°F (27°C) during the entire stay.
+Despite the high altitude, we experienced temperatures above 80°F (27°C) during the entire stay.
 On the other hand, just a week or two before we visited, they had some snow on Mt.
 Washburn (not that it stayed for long).

 My best advice for Yellowstone in July or August is to pack summer clothing for outdoors.
 Make sure to also carry a sweater and a thin rain jacket just in case it gets colder or you get caught in the rain.

-What to wear in Yellowstone in summer
+What to Wear in Yellowstone in Summer

 First, let me tell you that the dress code in Yellowstone (including all Yellowstone accommodations) is very relaxed.
 So no need to pack any smart clothing, unless maybe for dinner at the more upscale restaurants at the Old Faithful Inn or at the Lake Hotel.

 And now back to outdoor clothing.
-For Yellowstone in summer I suggest packing lightweight functional sports clothing and shoes that you can hike in.
+For Yellowstone in summer, I suggest packing lightweight functional sports clothing and shoes that you can hike in.

 Some advice on footwear for Yellowstone: